Loading...

 For example, a credit score may be an input in a lender’s credit risk model — almost every lender (99 percent) that uses credit risk models for decisioning also uses credit scores.2 Similarly, lenders that primarily rely on credit scores may also have business policies that affect their decisions.

-What are the current challenges of credit risk management?
+What are the current challenges?

-Credit risk teams are facing several overarching challenges today:
+Risk departments and teams are facing several overarching challenges today:

-• Staying flexible: Volatile market conditions and changing consumer preferences can lead to unexpected shifts in credit risk.
-Organizations need to actively monitor customer accounts and larger economic trends to understand when, if, and how they should adjust their credit risk policies.
+• Staying flexible: Volatile market conditions and changing consumer preferences can lead to unexpected shifts in risk.
+Organizations need to actively monitor customer accounts and larger economic trends to understand when, if, and how they should adjust their risk policies.

 • Digesting an overwhelming amount of data: More data can be beneficial, but only if it offers real insights and the organization has the resources to understand and use it efficiently.
 Artificial intelligence (AI) and machine learning (ML) are often important for turning raw data into actionable insights.